-A course that builds on the student's photographic technical skills in pursuit of creative photographic imaging including documentary, landscape and abstract photography, digital processing and digital black + white archival photographic printing including camera mechanics, exposure and colour balance fundamentals, scanning film and calculating resolution, colour spaces, conversion to grayscale and duo- tone, nature and quality of light, photographic formats and composition , photography of the landscape, documentary photography, abstract photography and digital archive black and white printing.
+A course that builds on the student's photographic technical skills in pursuit of creative photographic imaging including documentary, landscape and abstract photography, digital processing and digital black and white archival photographic printing including camera mechanics, exposure and colour balance fundamentals, scanning film and calculating resolution, colour spaces, conversion to grayscale and duotone, nature and quality of light, photographic formats and composition , photography of the landscape, documentary photography, abstract photography and digital archive black and white printing.
+Note: While this course includes core photography.